sergio11/blackvenom/README.md

 Join the BlackVenom web of digital defenders and harness the power of stealthy network manipulation for the greater good! 🕸️✨

-### Disclaimer ⚠️
-BlackVenom is intended for ethical use only.
-Misuse of this tool against unauthorized systems is illegal and may result in severe penalties.
-Always obtain permission before testing network security. 📜

 <p align="center">
   <img src="https://img.shields.io/badge/Kali_Linux-557C94?style=for-the-badge&logo=kali-linux&logoColor=white" />
   <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue" />